 Or that Republican State Senator, Emmett W. Hanger, Jr. has introduced a similar bill SJ 26 with virtually identical language, accompanied by Republican Senator Mark J. Peake’s SJ 31, which codifies the above by calling for the selection of Interstate commissioners and committee procedures.

-For those readers living in Louisa County, it should noted that Senator Peake, who represents the most Republican portion of Louisa County, and unless they happen live in his district, they shouldn’t expect anything other than the usual Americans for Prosperity (AFP) & ALEC talking points should they ask him why he has introduced this bill.
+For those readers living in Louisa County, it should noted that Senator Peake, who represents the most Republican portion of Louisa County, and even if they live in his district, shouldn’t expect anything other than the usual Americans for Prosperity AFP & ALEC talking points should they ask him why he has introduced this bill.

-Since Cole makes no bones about his role as the House’s designated hit man for progressive legislature, and the Party's determination to push their hard line ideology, I wouldn’t expect Louisa’s freshman Delegate, John McGuire III, or any his legislative assistants (804) 698-1056 to deviate from the Party line on this issue.
+Since Cole makes no bones about his role as the House’s designated hit man leading the Party's push for hard line ideological bills, Louisa’s freshman Delegate, John McGuire III, or any his legislative assistants (804) 698-1056 shouldn’t be expected to deviate much from the Party line.

 Keep in mind that we are seeing take place in the General Assembly this year and indeed with the radicalization of our own Louisa County Board of Supervisors is not happening in isolation.
 Collectively their actions represent the end stages of a decades long effort by individuals like the Koch Brothers, and organizations they and other oligarchs sponsor to shift and weaponize cultural, political and economic narratives.

 Efforts which have been conducted in secret by deep pocketed, dark money groups like; Americans for Prosperity (AFP), the American Legislative Exchange Council (ALEC), and their recent county/city level spin-off the American City County Exchange ACCE who are determined to make permanent legislative changes in their sponsors favor at every level, and are currently on the cusp of making their dreams a dystopian reality for all of us.